What happens when a course is assigned to a section, or if I change the assignment?

 Changing the assigned course will never affect students' progress in any form (see this article for how to reset student's progress, or your own).
 Teachers can also check students' progress in any course, not just the one assigned!
 Visit your Progress tab and use the dropdown list above the progress grid to select another course for viewing progress:

-Can I assign 2+ courses to one section?
+Can I assign more than one course to one section?

 If you want students to be able to see and access any other course, there are several options: